tuckerweibell/recipe/src/components/EzField/EzField.md

 Allows the user to choose between a larger set of options than would be appropriate for radio buttons.
 Use `type="select"` to enable the user to pick from a dropdown list of available options.

+- Use `type="select"` to enable the user to pick from a list of available options.
+- Use `options` to provide a array of objects with `label` and `value` properties for each option to present for selection.
+- Use `onSelectionChange` to identify the selected item.
+The `onSelectionChange` callback is provided the `value` of the selected option.

+Using `onChange` for `EzField[type=select]` is currently supported, but is deprecated in favor of `onSelectionChange`.

 ```jsx
 () => {
   const [choice, setChoice] = React.useState(null);